jvalderrama/devo/README.md

 * Terraform

 In order to accomplish the entire challenge, it has been divided into three main points/parts:
-1. **Incubation**: Localhost development, tools, build and deploy application, plus package python application to distribute over a Pypi Server/Repository
+1. **Incubation**: Localhost development, tools, build, test and deploy application, also package the python application to distribute over a Pypi Server/Repository and be installed over EC2 instances
-2. **Dockerization**: Dockerized application, continuous integration and deployment pipeline using a Jenkinsfile, tested over local Jenkins
+2. **Dockerization**: Dockerized application, continuous integration and deployment pipeline using a Jenkinsfile, tested over local Jenkins deployment
 3. **IaC and K8s**: Ansible to update host/port configuration application file for RabbitMQ Server, Terraform for EC2 instance, Templates for k8s and Helm Chart

 # 1. Incubation